StackmateNetwork/singlesig.man/README.md

 Read the section on Passphrase Tips and Memory for more help with getting this right!

-### Ciphers
+### Plain vs Ciphers

-We bring up encryption before other backup mechanisms because we highly recommend using encryption as a norm in this Tier!
+We highly recommend using encryption as a norm in this Tier!

 Since users are using a passphrase, the same passphrase can be used as the Encryption Key which will ensure that backups never have to be made in plain text.